Boston Harbor Sunset

 How Much Do You Need to Live Comfortably in Boston?
 Here’s What Costs You Can Expect

 Knowing the true cost of living in Boston is crucial for deciding whether you should relocate or not.
 This place is not for everyone, and calculating the costs (but being real with yourself) will secure you stress-free moving.
+How much money you will need monthly depends only on the way you spend and, of course, where you choose to live.

+Living and working in Boston might require some calculations but it is not imposible.
 There are ways to live here on a budget.
 Firstly, the suburbs of Boston are more affordable than residing in the center.
 The location of the real estate is what determines the price, so if you opt for moving to the suburbs, it will cut some of your costs.
+If you’re moving to a city alone, try to rent with a roommate.
+That way, you will split the housing costs in half, and it will be a lot more affordable.

-How Easy Can You Find a Job?
+How Easy Can You Find a Job in Boston?

-Working in Boston might be one of your reasons to move because of its job market.
-This is the place for business, making new contacts, and building your career.
-Finding employment is easy here – check out websites such as Monster, Indeed, and Craigslist, do some networking and check out what are the most popular jobs.
+Also, finding employment is easy here – check out websites such as Monster, Indeed, and Craigslist, do some networking and check out what are the most popular jobs.
+The list of jobs you should look into in Boston goes like this:

 • Marketing Manager